Luis Miguel Toquero-Pérez

 Hello!

-My name is Luismi and I am about to start an appointmet as assistant professor at Georgetown Univeristy, in the department of Spanish and Portuguese.
-Before Georgetown, I have been an assistant professor of Spanish Linguistics at the California State University Fullerton in the department of Modern Languages and Literatures.
+My name is Luismi.
+I am assistant professor at Georgetown Univeristy, in the department of Spanish and Portuguese.
 My primary area of research is theoretical syntax, and its interface with semantics and morphology.
 I earned my PhD in linguistics from the University of Southern California in 2024.

 I approach the study of language from the perspective of cognitive science.
 While there are invariant properties that all languages share, there is also language-specific variation.
 My goal is to discover what some of the universal principles are and the extent to which such variation is possible.
 Topics I have worked on include (i) the morpho-syntactic expression and semantic interpretation of countability and number and (ii) the syntax of movement.
 While the particular questions and conclusions vary with each of the phenomena, at a fundamental level they all reveal that options for variation in grammar are tightly constrained: structures and their meanings are subject to language-universal principles; grammatical uniformity obtains across domains; and syntax affects the semantic component, which in turn may rule out structures that are not interpretable.